vaibhav-INDIE/BeyondChats/README.md

 USER_AGENT=YourAppName/1.0

 # OpenAI API key (get from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys))

 OPENAI_API_KEY=your_openai_api_key
-⚠️ Important: Do NOT commit your .env file to GitHub.
-The .gitignore file should be configured to exclude it.

 🚀 How to Run
 Run the complete pipeline with a single command: